 This post is also available in: Español

-Tonight is the anniversary of one of the most shocking moments in queer American history.
+Today marks the 40th anniversary of one of the most shocking moments in queer American history.
 On the night of Nov.
-27, 1978, Dan White murdered Harvey Milk and George Moscone.
-White, disgruntled over opposition from Milk and Moscone, killed both men and was eventually given a light sentence.
+27, 1978, Dan White murdered San Francisco City Supervisor Harvey Milk and Mayor George Moscone.
+White, another city supervisor, disgruntled over opposition from Milk and Moscone, killed both men and was eventually given a light sentence.
 The Harvey Milk assassination and White’s lenient sentencing touched off riots.

 Who was Dan White?

 Before he was a political force, White represented the old guard of San Francisco as a police officer and firefighter.
 These days, most civil servants have been evicted from San Francisco by wealthy residents, forced to move to distant suburbs.
 But in 1977 White was a local and became a part-time city supervisor.
 Due to his position, he was forced to resign from his other government jobs.
 For extra money, he took on work as a restaurateur.

 White was in favor of commercial development.
 He butted heads with Mayor Moscone and Milk, who wanted neighbors to have control over construction.

 White seems to have decided that Harvey Milk was an enemy after the latter voted to place a group home in White’s district.
 In retaliation, White voted against an equal rights ordinance for queer citizens.
 The two butted heads frequently.

 Things came to a head on Nov.
 10, 1978, when White abruptly resigned from the Board of Supervisors.
 He simply couldn’t make ends meet on the low salary he earned from the city and from his restaurant business.

 That made pro-development groups nervous.
 Without White on the board, they might lose their influence over city politics.
 They pressured White to ask for his seat back.